francisco-ortin/Introspector/README.md

 # Introspector
-*A Java tool to visualize programs as trees*.
+*A tool to visualize as trees the structure of runtime Java programs*.